ttsiodras/pyForOcaml/README.md

     |> String.concat "\n\t"
     |> print_endline

-To list the folder contents:
+or e.g. to list the current folder's contents:

+    open Py
+    ...
     Os.listdir "."
     |> fallback ["(failed)"]
     |> String.concat ","
     |> print_endline ;

-File `test1.ml` contains sample usages of some of the functions ported so far.
+File `test1.ml` contains sample usages of some of the functions ported so far - have a look.
-Have a look.

 Is this based on 0install?
 --------------------------

 I have used large parts of Thomas Leonard's code in this.
 He did a migration from Python to OCaml, but didn't build a library like this.
 I think it would have helped - it sure helps me (my mind is full of Python, and I have no wish to mind-cache "Yet Another Standard Library (TM)").